AcademySoftwareFoundation/rez/docs/source/guides/prepare_for_3.rst

 ========

-Since some default configuration default values will change in ``3.0.0``, we highly suggest that you run some anslysis scripts to see if you will be impacted by these changes.
+Since some default configuration default values will change in ``3.0.0``, we highly suggest that you run some analysis scripts to see if you will be impacted by these changes.

 Detect old-style commands in your repositories
 ----------------------------------------------